 Term.
-The NEO employment agreements were effective in 2007.
-The initial employment periods ended on December 31, 2009 and automatically renews on an annual basis, unless either party gives 90 days written notice prior to the end of the renewal term or his employment otherwise terminates in accordance with the terms of the agreement.
+The NEO employment agreements were initially put into place in conjunction with the internalization of our management team in 2007 and renew annually unless either party gives 90 days written notice prior to the end of the renewal term or his employment otherwise terminates in accordance with the terms of the agreement.
 Mr. Wiberg's offer letter does not provide for a term of employment.